-- a.
-Medical Insurance for Employees or Commissioners: On the first of the month following date of hire, Eligible and DRS-retired Employees shall be eligible for surgical, hospital, and major medical insurance coverage.
-Port Commissioners who so elect shall receive these benefits on the first of the month following one calendar month as a Port Commissioner.
-This insurance benefit shall be provided in such amounts and in such manner as are established in contracts with insurance companies and/or agencies selected by the Port to provide such benefits.
-There shall be a choice of at least two medical/health insurance plans from which Employees as well as Commissioners who so elect may choose. - b.
-Medical Insurance for Dependents: On the first of the month following date of hire, Eligible and DRS-retired Employees shall be eligible for surgical, hospital, and major medical insurance coverage for their eligible dependents.
+a.
+Medical Insurance for Employees or Commissioners: On the first of the month following date of hire or concurrent with date of hire if employment begins on the first of a month.
+Eligible and DRS-retired Employees and Commissioners shall be eligible for medical coverage in such amounts and in such manner as the Port has established with organizations selected to provide or administer such benefits.
+There shall be a choice of at least two medical/health insurance plans from which Employees as well as Commissioners who so elect must choose via approved methods if they desire coverage.

+Port Commissioners who so elect shall receive these benefits on the first of the month following one calendar month as a Port Commissioner. b.
+Medical Insurance for Dependents of Employees or Commissioners: On the first of the month following date of hire or concurrent with date of hire if employment begins on the first of a month, dependents of Eligible and DRS-retired Employees, and Commissioners shall have medical coverage in such amounts and in such manner as the Port has established with organizations selected to provide or administer such benefits.

 Port Commissioners who so elect shall receive these benefits for their dependents on the first of the month following one calendar month as a Port Commissioner.

-Formatted: Indent: First line: 0"

-Dependents are defined as the Employee's spouse or domestic partner and the child or children of the Employee and/or the Employee's spouse or domestic partner (under the age of 25 unless disabled).
-The eligibility and other conditions of coverage are established between the Port and the insurance companies or agencies selected to provide such benefits.
+The eligibility and other conditions of coverage are established between the Port and the organizations selected to provide such benefits.
 Coverage for dependents shall be provided by the same medical insurance plan which the Employee or Commissioner has chosen.
 Employee premium costs shall be by payroll deduction.